-Thanks to the rather moderate zoom ratio distortions are very well
+Thanks to the rather moderate zoom ratio distortion is very well

 controlled throughout the range.
-At 135mm the lens is free of distortions
+At 135mm the lens is free of distortion

-and there's only a marginal increase in pincushion distortions towards
+and there's only a marginal increase in pincushion distortion towards

 400m (0.24%).
 This is excellent for such a lens.

 The chart above has a real-world size of about 120x80cm.
-Expect more distortions towards closer focus distances.
+Expect more distortion towards closer focus distances.

 The Sigma is a full frame lens thus enjoying a sweet spot advantage on